hgwr/review-tools/README.md

 - `git checkout ...`
 - Preparing environments. (e.g. Database migrations)
 - Run tests
-- If you are using simplecov, then you can see coverages of modified files.
+- If you are using simplecov, you can see coverages of modified files.

 ## Customization